dsr-lab/aas-reinforce-vs-ppo/README.md

 **WARNING**: if you need to train a new model from scratch, then you should also update the WEIGHTS_PATH, so as to avoid to load the weights of the pretrained models.

 ## Project details
-The code is already well commented where necessary.
+When necessary, the code is already well commented.
 Additionally, it is possible to find all the theoretical details used for creating the model in the file **assets/aas-report.py**.